weakish/docs-en/views/realtime-guide-beginner.md

   // }
 }).catch(console.error.bind(console));
 // Call next for the second time and get the 11th to 20th messages; done equals to false means that there are more messages
-// The iterator will keep track of the breaking point so you don’t have to specify it messageIterator.next().then(function(result) {
+// The iterator will keep track of the breaking point so you don't have to specify it messageIterator.next().then(function(result) {
   // result: {
   //   value: [message11, ..., message20],